Guide·Jun 15, 2026·10 min read

 The right engine for you depends on your portfolio size, your geography, your team composition, and how often your policy needs to change.

 Taktile.
 Berlin-based agentic decisioning platform with $79M raised including a $54M Series B in February 2025 from Balderton, Tiger, Y Combinator, and Prosus.
 Roughly 205 headcount.
 The product pairs a low-code Decision Engine with an AI Agent Manager.
-Document intelligence comes via an Inscribe partnership rather than native.
+Document intelligence comes via an Inscribe partnership rather than native, so messy real-world documents become a partner dependency.
 Customers include Allianz, Monzo, Mercury, Navan, Younited, Texas Trust, and Zilch.
 Coverage is EU, US, and LatAm.
-No SEA presence.
 Sales-led, demo-only pricing, with entry deals likely $50K+/yr.
-Best for scaled fintechs and tier-2 banks in Europe and the Americas with internal risk engineering capacity.
-Verdict: strong product, wrong geography for SEA buyers.
+Best for scaled fintechs and tier-2 banks with internal risk engineering capacity.
+Verdict: strong agentic story, but the document loop runs through a partner and the price starts where Floowed's credits-based model stays flexible.

 Provenir.
-Parsippany NJ founded in 1992 with APAC HQ at Marina Bay in Singapore under GM John Warren.
+Parsippany NJ founded in 1992 with an APAC HQ in Singapore under GM John Warren.
 30+ years in market.
-Customers include BBVA, SoFi, tbi bank, and Malaysia AI bank Ryt Bank.
+Customers include BBVA, SoFi, tbi bank, and AI bank Ryt Bank.
 The Global Data Marketplace bundles 120+ data partners.
 A multi-LLM hub spans OpenAI, Anthropic, and Bedrock.
 The Decision Intelligence Platform launched February 13 2026 with agentic AI features.
 Deployment runs 6+ months with professional services.
 Pricing is six figures annually.
-Best for SEA banks and large fintechs with budget and timeline for a full-lifecycle build.
-Verdict: the strongest incumbent presence in SEA, with the price tag to match.
+Best for large banks and fintechs with budget and timeline for a full-lifecycle build.
+Verdict: a deep incumbent on a six-figure price and multi-quarter timeline; Floowed reaches a live decision in weeks, not quarters.

 GDS Link.
-Dallas Texas with Asia office in Makati Philippines since 2012.
-Founded 2006, 19 years in market, roughly 212 headcount.
+Dallas Texas, founded 2006, 19 years in market, roughly 212 headcount, with regional offices including one in Manila.
 The Modellica suite spans Engage, Originations, Decision Engine, and Analytics.
-Philippines bank book includes China Bank, LandBank, PNB, Security Bank, and Maybank.
+Bank book includes China Bank, LandBank, PNB, Security Bank, and Maybank.
 No-code visual interface.
 200+ data integrations.
 Single 2018 PE round from Serent.
 Custom enterprise pricing on RFP cycle.
-Best for Philippines tier-1 banks with established advisory relationships and multi-product lending portfolios.
-Verdict: the deepest PH bank footprint in this list, paired with classic enterprise procurement.
+Best for tier-1 banks with established advisory relationships and multi-product lending portfolios.
+Verdict: a capable enterprise platform, sold on the procurement cycle and price floor that come with RFP-driven sales.

 Scienaptic AI.
 NYC, founded 2014, roughly 168 headcount, $12.4M to $17.1M raised.
 Trusted by 150+ credit unions.
 The product is AI scorecards plus decisioning, MeridianLink partner, with a CUSO equity model that aligns the vendor with credit union ownership.
 NCUA-audit-friendly.
 Customers include Texas Bay, ELGA, and True North FCU.
-US-only credit union vertical.
-Verdict: the right answer if you are a US credit union, the wrong answer for anyone else.
+US credit union vertical, with no native document intelligence.
+Verdict: a sharp fit for US credit unions standardized on bureau-clean inputs; it has no answer for lenders whose decisions hinge on real-world documents.

 Lentra.
-Pune India HQ with Singapore office via the TheDataTeam acquisition in June 2022, plus Indonesia, Philippines, and Vietnam expansion in 2023.
+Pune India HQ with a Singapore office via the TheDataTeam acquisition in June 2022.
 Founded 2019, $104M raised, $400M+ valuation, 678 headcount (declining 2% YoY with 70 to 80 layoffs in April 2024).
 Full-stack lending cloud including GoNoGo LOS, BREx decisioning, and FileX docs.
 Customers include HDFC, Federal Bank, Standard Chartered, and IDFC First Bank.
 50+ banks and NBFCs.
 2M loans per month, $20B processed.
 AWS Marketplace listed.
 Multi-quarter deployment.
-Best for SEA banks that want a full-stack lending platform from one vendor.
-Verdict: heavyweight bundle, heavyweight rollout.
+Best for banks that want a full-stack lending platform from one vendor.
+Verdict: a heavyweight bundle on a heavyweight rollout; Floowed ships the decisioning layer in days, not quarters.

 FICO Platform.
 Public on NYSE as FICO with $25.2B market cap.
 FY2025 revenue $1.99B (+15.9% YoY), Platform ARR $263.6M (+33% YoY).
 Customers include Scotiabank, Banco Bradesco, Lloyds, and Nationwide.
 Gartner MQ Leader for Decision Intelligence Platforms 2026.
 The stack is DMN-based Decision Modeler, Blaze Advisor, and Xpress Optimization.
 Hybrid no-code with PS-required configuration.
 6 to 18 month enterprise deployment.
 Six-figure annual contracts.
+No native document intelligence.
 Best for tier-1 banks with multi-year transformation programs.
-Verdict: the safest enterprise pick, the slowest to first live decision.
+Verdict: the safest enterprise pick and the slowest to first live decision.

 Experian PowerCurve.
 Experian plc parent, LSE: EXPN, roughly $40B market cap.
 PowerCurve Strategy Management, Originations, Customer Management, and Collections form the suite.
 Drag-and-drop strategy editor.
 Customers include Bank of Ireland and Origence.
 PeerSpot mindshare dropped from 37.8% to 22.9% YoY, a clear category-decline signal.
-Experian SG office plus AU and IN cloud regions.
 Requires Experian professional services.
 6+ month deployment.
 Custom enterprise pricing.
-Bureau-coupled.
+Bureau-coupled, with no native document intelligence.
 Best for buyers already standardized on Experian bureau data and willing to live inside that ecosystem.
-Verdict: capable platform, declining mindshare, vendor lock to watch.
+Verdict: a capable platform with declining mindshare and bureau lock-in to watch.

 CRIF Strategy One.
 Bologna Italy.
 CRIF founded 1988, roughly 6,600 employees, roughly $896M revenue.
 Forrester Wave Leader for AI Decisioning Q2 2023.
 AI assistant plus Python model support.
 No-code marketed but consulting-heavy in practice.
 Broadest industry scope: banking, telecom, utility, insurance.
 30+ country deployments.
-Regional HQs in Hong Kong and Singapore with offices in Manila, Cebu, Jakarta, KL, Hanoi, and HCMC.
-Strongest SEA footprint of the incumbents.
-BSP, OJK, and BNM bureau relationships.
-Custom enterprise pricing with PS dependency.
-Verdict: the incumbent with the deepest SEA bench, but you pay for the bench.
+Custom enterprise pricing with PS dependency, and document intelligence handled through partners.
+Verdict: a broad multi-industry incumbent on a six-figure price and consulting model.

 Comparison table